Open-Source-Digital-Twin/furuta-pendulum-controller/README.md

 ## Availability

-This template is inteded to be used with VSCode on a development container and targeting/packaging to Linux.
+This template is intended to be used with VSCode on a development container and targeting/packaging to Linux.
 The environment contains some extensions that will aid the development.